École nationale supérieure d'ingénieurs des systèmes avancés et réseaux: Fourth year

-In fourth year, all student-engineers have the chance of experiencing during a six-month industrial project.
+In fourth year, all student-engineers may participate in a six-month industrial project organised in teams of three and supported by a study supervisor.
 This project, commissioned by a client company, is based on a feasibility study, a model or a prototype.
 It contributes to the creation of a product or a new function, with industrial stakes which are also imposed on the student-engineers.
-Organised in teams of three, supported by an appointed study supervisor, they experience a stirring time for six months.
-The knowledge they get is both pedagogical (a study of real meaning, a project to manage) and professional contact with technology transference.
-Some projects have led to products which are highly commercialised today.
+Some projects have led to real successful products.

 Fifth year

-With the industrial project, the student-engineers have learnt how to use their many skills to carry out a project.
-The teaching in the 5th year is conceived in keeping with the same logic using electronics, computer science and other industrial techniques, with importance attached to synthesis, effective pooling of knowledge and the deepening of scientific understanding.
 After following a common programme, the student engineers choose between two "in depth" modules.
 The ISE module - embedded computer science, is oriented towards software aspects of advanced systems.
 The ISD module - command and integration of the systems and devices, is oriented towards the material aspects.
 Conferences led by industrialists and researchers allow students to benefit from high level coaching on the "state of the art" in their future field of activity.
 The year ends with a six-month industrial project.